MaayanLab/clustergrammer-docs/docs/biology_specific_features.rst

   Users can perform enrichment analysis to find biological information specific to their genes (e.g. a cluster of genes).
 Users can select from several enrichment libraries, and the top 10 enriched terms will be shown as rows categories.
 The combined scores for the enriched terms will be shown as red bars behind the row category titles.

-`Enrichrgram.js`_ provides this functionality and works with the :ref:`clustergrammer_js` API to depict enriched terms and their associated genes as row categories.
+The `Enrichrgram.js`_ library provides this functionality on the front-end and works with the :ref:`clustergrammer_js` API to depict enriched terms and their associated genes as row categories.
 The update-row-category functionality can be extended by developers for other domain-specific problems.

+.. _`Clustergrammer_CCLE_Notebook.ipynb`: http://nbviewer.jupyter.org/github/MaayanLab/CCLE_Clustergrammer/blob/master/notebooks/Clustergrammer_CCLE_Notebook.ipynb
 .. _`Enrichrgram.js`: https://github.com/MaayanLab/clustergrammer/blob/master/js/Enrichrgram.js
 .. _`hzome_functions.js`: https://github.com/MaayanLab/clustergrammer/blob/master/js/hzome_functions.js
 .. _`load_clustergram.js`: https://github.com/MaayanLab/clustergrammer/blob/master/js/load_clustergram.js